HomeDev GuideAPI Reference

 This method accepts:

-• An instance of the WorkflowItem class, which describes the new state of the target under moderation.
+• An instance of the WorkflowItem class, which describes the state of the target under moderation.

-• An instance of TExtension, which describes custom data with which the WorkflowItem will be composed.
+• An instance of TExtension, which describes custom data with which the WorkflowItem are composed.

-• An instance of the TransitionSessionToken class, which indicates that exclusive access to transition the target was successfully obtained.
+• An instance of the TransitionSessionToken class indicates that exclusive access to transition the target was obtained.
 For information on how to obtain a TransitionSessionToken, see Transition Sessions in Moderation Workflows,

-The method returns a new instance of Composite\<WorkflowItem,TExtension>, which has been populated with any additional, system-generated data (for example, a unique ID).
+The method returns an instance of Composite\<WorkflowItem,TExtension>, which is populated with any additional, system-generated data (for example, a unique ID).

 Consider the following class, which represents a sample of extension data.